sleepymalc/Donut.c/README.md

 3. https://www.javatpoint.com/computer-graphics-z-buffer-algorithm

-## 	Workload Distribution
+## 	Contribution

-​	Hu Pingbang : Slides making

-​	Chen Xiaoyu : Coding

-​	Wu Jinyi : Presenting
+​	Hu Pingbang, Chen Xiaoyu, Wu Jinyi

-##
+## Reminder

+​	Due to the `gif` in the presentation slides, please only use **adobe acrobat** to open the pdf, in this way it can work properly as it should be.